Achievable logoAchievable logo

 Drug Mechanism of action

-Methylphenidate (Ritalin, Methylin, Focalin) Inhibits presynaptic dopamine, and norepinephrine (to a smaller extent), transporters of central adrenergic neurons; increases the concentration of dopamine and NE in the synaptic cleft
+Methylphenidate (Ritalin, Methylin, Focalin) Inhibits presynaptic dopamine transporters and, to a smaller extent, norepinephrine transporters in central adrenergic neurons; increases dopamine and NE concentrations in the synaptic cleft

-Amphetamine (Adderall, Evekeo, Dexedrine etc.) Competitive inhibitor of dopamine and NE, acting directly on dopamine transporter and norepinephrine transporter binding sites; stimulation of peripheral alpha and beta receptors
+Amphetamine (Adderall, Evekeo, Dexedrine etc.) Competitive inhibitor of dopamine and NE reuptake by acting directly at dopamine transporter and norepinephrine transporter binding sites; stimulates peripheral alpha and beta receptors

 Non-stimulants